Being an effective elected official

 • Have an ability to lead, listen, and positively influence others while working collaboratively

-These videos are intended to help potential candidates better understand what is involved in serving as an elected leader, including the skills needed to work with fellow elected officials, Indigenous partners, and the community at large. â€‹
+The six YouTube videos below are intended to help potential candidates better understand what is involved in serving as an elected leader, including the skills needed to work with others, such as fellow elected officials, First Nation partners, and the community at large.
+The videos are highlights from a 2022 moderated panel discussion with four elected officials about what it means to be an effective elected official.

 Advice for People Running for Local Office